danielhng/EDHOC-C_MitM/README.md

 ## Supported authentication
 EDHOC supports authentication using pre-shared keys (PSK), raw public keys (RPK) and certificates (Cert).

+## Attack scope
+The Machine-in-the-Middle attack allows a good insight on what is possible in a context of poor authentication.
+It is supposed that the attacker has had access to one of the previous authentication methods informations to perform the attack.

 ### Dependencies
 OpenSSL version 1.1.0 (includes X25519 elliptic curve) or newer